Opossums (Didelphis virginiana)

 - Activity: Mostly nocturnal but not strictly

-- Breeding: 2 litters per years with 6-13 young
+- Breeding: 2 litters per years with 6 to 13 young

 - Description: Size of a house cat with large naked ears, short legs, and long prehensile tail